rustyio/super-imap/README.md

 Grimace triggers a webhook when new email arrives in an IMAP inbox.
 It is an open-source (MIT Licensed), cloud-based microservice written in Ruby / Rails.
-Grimace is an alternative to (and a subset of) Context.io.
+Grimace is an alternative to Context.io and contains a subset of Context.io Lite API functionality.

 The workflow is as follows: